crabba/swb-workshop/service-workbench-quick-start-202106.md

   * `solutionName`: The solutionName is used in Amazon S3 bucket names so must be Amazon S3-compatible (lower-case characters, numbers, periods, and dashes)
   * `awsRegion`: The region code (eg `us-east-1`) you will be using for the deployment.
 Make sure to use the same region when you are using the AWS Console.
 Region codes may be looked up here: [Regional Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)

+  Optionally, if deploying to a custom domain, set values for:

+  * `domainName`: Fully qualified domain name
+  * `certificateArn`: ARN of the certificate for this domain, from Certificate Manager
+  * `hostedZoneId`: If you already have a Hosted Zone for this domain in Route 53 (this field is not present by default)

 4. In the terminal, run the `environment-deploy.sh` script to complete the installation, specifying the stage name as a parameter.

     * Note: This takes up to 15 minutes and can be ran in parallel with the AMI installation step, below.